 What are periodontal treatments?

 Are you enduring life with periodontal disease?
 At Something To Smile About, we treat patients with periodontal disease at any stage.
 Periodontal disease is a gradually advancing gum condition that increases in severity over time.
 When the naturally occurring bacteria in your mouth combines with particles of food and saliva, it forms a tacky, translucent plaque that can wreak havoc on your teeth and gums if left untreated.
 Many individuals assume that daily flossing and vigorous brushing are sufficient enough to eliminate plaque, but that is just not the case.
 As the plaque builds up and turns into tartar on your teeth, your gums will start to react negatively.
-At this point, it is important to see an experienced periodontal professional like Dr. Kevin Boulard, our general and cosmetic dentist.
+At this point, it is important to see an experienced periodontal professional like Dr. Kevin Boulard, our general dentist.
 Time is of the essence when it comes to saving your teeth and gums.
 As periodontal disease advances past the initial stage (gingivitis) into the stages called periodontitis and advanced periodontitis, tooth and bone loss are very real possibilities, both causing a number of complications for patients.
 Let's take a look at what periodontal treatments may be right for you at our dental care clinic in the Manchester-Nashua Metro area.

 Who needs periodontal treatments?